odas/mindful-spend/README.md

 **For restaurant orders:** one row per order — because `Chicken Biryani, Coke, Raita` from Zomato is one eating-out event, not three separate data points.

-This granularity is what makes ReceiptIQ useful for tracking niches that actually matter to you.
+This granularity is what makes mindful-spend useful for tracking niches that actually matter to you.

 ---

 ## Custom categories: useful data, not guilt data

-Most apps give you fixed categories you cannot change.
-ReceiptIQ is built around a taxonomy you own.
+Most apps give you fixed categories you cannot change. mindful-spend is built around a taxonomy you own.

 The default setup has 8 categories with sub-categories: